Rangoric/BattleTech-Campaign/July 7th Game Day.md

 Kem `Artemis`: "Noted as things for Ulam to start working on.
 Rangoric loves her energy weapons though, so will have to investigate something for her."

-Ambrosia `Inanna`: "At least one of use still needs to be able to blow a hole in things.
+Ambrosia `Inanna`: "At least one of us still needs to be able to blow a hole in things.
 I wouldn't worry about it"

 Kem `Artemis`: "Ok, moving on, the next big thing was that cop that showed up."